 Are you a parent considering tutoring for your child?

-I offer two free sessions for prospective students.
+I offer a free session for prospective students.
 This gives you a chance to see whether or not I have the skills you are looking for in a reading teacher for your child.

-During the first session, I’ll chat and read with your child, to get an idea of what he or she knows and doesn’t know about letters, words, and reading.
-During the second session, I’ll do a real lesson, using materials specifically chosen for your child’s needs.
+During the free session, we’ll chat and I’ll read with your child, to get an idea of what he or she knows and doesn’t know about letters, words, and reading.
+Within this half-hour, I’ll be able to determine whether I can help your child or not.
+I never lie about it. if I can’t, I can’t.

 How do you teach “online?”